bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.page.orientation =` :ref:`t3tsref:data-type-string`

 Defines the orientation of the current page and the following pages.
 Possible values are P (portrait) and L (landscape).

+.. _page.format:

+page.format
+"""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.page.format =` :ref:`t3tsref:data-type-string`

+Defines the format of the current page.
+Possible values are e.g. A0 - A12, to see all possible values you have to check \TCPDF_STATIC::$page_formats

 .. _generalText.trim: